my-little-dev-blog/site/posts/how-to-enable-anyone-to-use-what-you-built-in-R-from-ChatGPT.md

 Beautiful.

-# Step 5: Turn your publicly accessible web service into a ChatGPT custom Action using a My GPT
+# Step 5: Turn your publicly accessible Google Cloud web service into a ChatGPT custom Action using a My GPT

 Now we will enable ChatGPT users to interact with our web service natively from ChatGPT!